 Also, you may want to analyze underperforming keywords where you can optimize advertising cost of sale (ACoS), as well as conversion rates on top keywords for additional opportunities.

 As you conduct your Amazon keyword research, make sure you are honing in on the right keywords and high-ranking variations that will drive results.

 In order to get a full, holistic picture of the keyword landscape, you are going to need to use a variety of different resources and tools to conduct your research.

 You can start by using the suite of tools offered by Amazon, such as Amazon Search Terms reports and Amazon Brand Analytics, formerly known as Amazon Retail Analytics.
 Amazon Advertising reports are another great resource for identifying keywords that are converting for your products.

-Additionally, analysis of competitor product listings and product reviews for frequently used words can serve as a powerful source for further keyword inspiration.
+Additionally, analysis of competitor product listings and product reviews for frequently used words can serve as a powerful source for further keyword inspiration Strategy.

 However, in order to take your Amazon keyword research to the next level, you may need to enlist a third party that utilizes other techniques for analyzing top-performing keywords.

 Many third-party partners employ a variety of tools, including reverse ASIN lookup, which allows you to search for high-ranking keywords by ASIN, or a keyword index checker, which examines frontend keywords to see if they are ranking on Amazon.